 What to look for when choosing a ventilation system?

-How to find the right ventilation concept for your living situation
+The right ventilation solution for your specific living situation

 Stale air, unpleasant odours and the formation of mould due to excessive humidity: there are enough reasons for regular ventilation.
 Especially in winter, however, constant ventilation has its proverbial price: the expensively generated heat gets back outside through the open windows.